 Kineis

-Coverage: Kineis is developing a constellation of 25 nanosatellites to provide global IoT connectivity, with a focus on maritime, logistics, and environmental monitoring sectors.
-The full constellation is expected to be operational by 2023, offering continuous global coverage.
+Coverage: Kinéis has deployed 25 satellites, with at least 20 publicly evidenced as operational in service to provide IoT connectivity, with a focus on maritime, logistics, and environmental monitoring sectors. offering wide coverage.

 Service: Kinéis offers low-power, low-data-rate satellite IoT connectivity for a wide range of remote applications.
 The service focuses on low-bandwidth communication, enabling devices to transmit small packets of data, such as telemetry or sensor readings, from any location on Earth.